Turnout

 Gather Necessary Documentation for SSDI

-Applying for SSDI information can feel overwhelming, and we understand that collecting the right documents is a crucial step in this journey.
-To support your claim, it’s essential to compile a comprehensive set of documents.
+can feel overwhelming, and we understand that gathering documentation is a crucial step in this journey.
+To support your application, it’s essential to compile a complete file.
 This includes:

-• Proof of identity, like your birth certificate and Social Security number
+• Important documents, like your birth certificate and social security card

 • A detailed employment history